katha-ai/VELOCITI/README.md

 ### NOTE 🔔

-CLIP-ViP model has to be manually downloaded and placed within the folder `.hf_cache` in the root directory of this repository.
+[ViFi-CLIP](https://github.com/muzairkhattak/ViFi-CLIP) model has to be manually downloaded and placed within the folder `.hfcache` (the default cache directory as in the code) in the root directory of this repository.
+Precisely, [this link](https://mbzuaiac-my.sharepoint.com/personal/uzair_khattak_mbzuai_ac_ae/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fuzair%5Fkhattak%5Fmbzuai%5Fac%5Fae%2FDocuments%2Fvifi%5Fclip%5Fweights%2Fzero%5Fshot%5Fweights%2Fvifi%5Fclip%5F10%5Fepochs%5Fk400%5Ffull%5Ffinetuned%2Epth&parent=%2Fpersonal%2Fuzair%5Fkhattak%5Fmbzuai%5Fac%5Fae%2FDocuments%2Fvifi%5Fclip%5Fweights%2Fzero%5Fshot%5Fweights&ga=1) may be used.

-Note: All the models, except `CLIP-ViP`, will be automatically downloaded by the script, inside the directory `.hf_cache` in the root folder.
-The model can be found [here](https://github.com/microsoft/XPretrain/tree/main/CLIP-ViP).
+Rest all the models, will be automatically downloaded by the script, inside the directory `.hfcache` in the root folder.

+Note: It is observed that `CLIP-ViP` maybe slow to download, the script downloads the model and might consume some time in doing so.
+The model is available [here](https://github.com/microsoft/XPretrain/tree/main/CLIP-ViP), if required.

-If, you wish a different path for the cache files, modify the  `main_eval.py` file accordingly.
+If, you wish a different path for the cache files, modify the  `main_eval.py` file accordingly, and also the above cache paths locations of the model files.

-After ensuring the above directory structure, and simply run
+After ensuring the above directory structure, simply run

 ```
 python main_eval.py --num_workers 4 \